yuceahmet/itfundemantel/README.md

 ## Rules & Policy

-- This repo is read only for Students of Clarusway.

 - Every material within this repo is meant for building portfolios of students.

 - Solution of the projects, hands-on trainings or coding challenges will not be shared within this repo.

-- Students of Clarusway can clone/download this repo to get the latest materials related to their trainings.

 - After cloning or downloading this repo, students are recommended to create their own local relevant repos and work on them.